 Theory and practical experience in restoring a vehicle to appropriate and safe running conditions which includes instruction in safe work practices, disassembly, cleaning, refinishing of vehicle parts.
 Design and construction of frame and chassis components will be covered.
 Body repair and welding will also be included.

-AUTORS 011x3
+Associate Degree Applicable

-BASIC VEHICLE RESTORATION LABORATORY
+AUTORS 011x3 BASIC VEHICLE RESTORATION LABORATORY

 PREREQUISITE: AUTORS 010.
+LABORATORY: 3 contact hours per week.

 Practical experience in restoring a vehicle to appropriate and safe running condition.
 Includes instruction in safe work practices, disassembly, cleaning, refinishing of vehicle parts.
 Design and construction of frame and chassis components will be covered.
+Associate Degree Applicable